ioannispartalas/GrenobleDataScienceMeetup/README.md

 A hands-one session for the Grenoble Data Science Meetup presented with Georgios Balikas.

-The session concerns the developement of models for the task of Named Entity Recognition in tweets.
+The session concerns the development of models for the task of Named Entity Recognition (NER) in tweets.

 To train and evaluate the model just give the following command: